Dog Troubleshitting: Ultimate Dog Diarrhea Guide (for cats too) [Infographic]

 What to do if your pet has an already diagnosed disease

-- When your dog poops blood, ask yourself the following questions.
-What is the dog poop color?
-Does your dog’s poop look like digested blood e.g., tarry black poop?
+• When your dog poops blood, ask yourself the following questions.
+What is the dog poop colour?
+Does your dog’s poop look like there is blood in their dog’s poop.
+Is it fresh coloured blood or digested blood? e.g., tarry black poop.
 Let the vet know or take in a sample asap as this is an emergency.

 2. Change in diet – have you changed your dog or cat’s diet recently?
 Y/ N